Vinaykarande/NextGen-Living_SmartHome_UI-UX_Design/README.md

 Tool Used: Figma

 Design Philosophy: The design emphasizes usability and aesthetics, ensuring that users can control their home appliances effortlessly.
-Multiple Design Options: Explored various design layouts and elements for the appliance listing screen to ensure the best user experience.

 Screenshots
 ![roxiler-submission](https://github.com/user-attachments/assets/3fef0967-0e54-4090-894e-e49aa4ede69b)